 - Perhaps most surprisingly, job prospects have steadily diminished even when individuals have an expensive college education in hand.

-The news about jobs, employment and the economy has not been positive for several years.
+The news about jobs and employment has not been positive for several years.
 While there are several underlying reasons for this, one of the biggest impacts was due to banks taking excessive financial risks and the ensuing banking bailout.
 Jobs were permanently eliminated in both banking and many other industries as a result of the bank crisis.
 Many traditional careers have effectively disappeared, and job security is no longer readily available by many career paths that were reliable for so many years.

 New Career Training Solutions